Making the UK greener, one house at a time

 The Smart Export Guarantee (SEG) is a necessary step decided by the government after the end of the Feed-in-Tariff.
 This applies to all new applicants from April 2019

 The SEG is mandatory for all licensed electricity suppliers.
-With the end of the Feed-in Tariff, the government has requested energy suppliers to provide small-scale low carbon heating generators with financial support.
-The SEG enables these generators to receive payments for the extra energy they export back to the grid.
+With the end of the Feed-in Tariff, the government has requested energy suppliers to provide financial support to small-scale, low-carbon heating generators.
+The numerous smart export guarantee rates enable these generators to receive payments for the extra energy they export back to the grid.

-Everyone that owns a solar panel system with at least a 5MW capacity is entitled under the SEG.
+Under the SEG, everyone who owns a solar panel system with at least a 5MW capacity is entitled.
 Your 5kW solar system with battery in the UK would be eligible for the Smart Export Guarantee.
 Additionally, the house must have a smart meter so the exports can be measured.
-Another thing that’s included in the new scheme is solar storage.
+Solar storage is also included in the new scheme.

 The SEG was implemented on 1 January 2020.